alorbach/rsyslog/doc/source/configuration/modules/omotlp.rst

-   "tls.key", "string", "—", "Path to client private key file (PEM format) for mTLS" "tls.verify_hostname", "boolean", "on", "Enable/disable hostname verification in certificate" "tls.verify_peer", "boolean", "on", "Enable/disable peer certificate verification"
+   "tls.key", "string", "—", "Path to client private key file (PEM format) for mTLS" "tls.verify_hostname", "boolean", "on", "Enable/disable hostname verification in certificate" "tls.verify_peer", "boolean", "on", "Enable/disable peer certificate verification" "proxy", "string", "—", "Proxy server URL.
+Must include scheme: ``http://``, ``https://``, ``socks4://``, or ``socks5://``.
+Example: ``http://proxy.example.com:8080``.
+The proxy type is automatically detected from the URL scheme.
+If omitted, direct connections are used."
+   "proxy.user", "string", "—", "Proxy username for authentication.
+Required when proxy requires authentication.
+Used with ``proxy.password`` to enable basic or digest authentication.
+If ``proxy.user`` is provided without ``proxy.password``, an empty password is used."
+   "proxy.password", "string", "—", "Proxy password for authentication.
+Required when proxy requires authentication.
+Used together with ``proxy.user``.
+The authentication method (basic or digest) is automatically negotiated with the proxy server."

 Batch sizes are estimated from the body length plus per-record overhead so the module can limit payloads without rendering JSON for each candidate message.